 7. Remove the rear engine mounts.
 I think they were 14mm bolts.
 I used a breaker bar for these...didn't want to risk stripping anymore bolts

-I took pics of the view of the transfer case from the rear facing forward but my phone froze up and i didn't realize it didn't save the pics but here is a pic of the case removed showing the bolt locations
+I took pics of the view of the transmission case from the rear facing forward but my phone froze up and i didn't realize it didn't save the pics but here is a pic of the case removed showing the bolt locations

 there's a total of 10 bolts to remove.
-4 different combination lengths. for the most part I was able to remove the bolts somewhat easy except for those bolts that were going from the transmission to the transfer case. but with some creativity they can be removed with ease and muscle.
+4 different combination lengths. for the most part I was able to remove the bolts somewhat easy except for those bolts that were going from the transmission to the transmission case. but with some creativity they can be removed with ease and muscle.

 Here is the pic from the FSM with the bolt locations